-synth-from-dnssec This option synthesizes answers from cached NSEC, NSEC3, and other RRsets that have been proved to be correct using DNSSEC.
-The default is no, but it will become yes again in future releases.
+synth-from-dnssec This option enables support for RFC 8198, Aggressive Use of DNSSEC-Validated Cache.
+It allows the resolver to send a smaller number of queries when resolving queries for DNSSEC-signed domains by synthesizing answers from cached NSEC and other RRsets that have been proved to be correct using DNSSEC.
+The default is yes.